 Continental's Grand Prix is an all-season all-rounder - it's one of those rare creations that manages to be a Jack of all trades whilst still masterful enough across puncture resistance, grip and rolling resistance.

-A great deal of this straddling of specialities comes from its BlackChili Compound which, after 12 years, has been improved for the new GP 5000 with emphasis on finding the sweet spot between grip and low rolling resistance.
+A great deal of this straddling of specialities comes from its BlackChili Compound which, after 12 years, was improved for the GP 5000 with emphasis on finding the sweet spot between grip and low rolling resistance.
 You want the tyre to deform to the bumps, but not to form a jigsaw with the road.

 Thread per inch (TPI) is important when it comes to suppleness too.
 A high number will make for a construction which provides a smooth, fast ride.
 Continental claim 330 TPI on its clincher.
 However, when making comparisons, be aware that this comes from 3 folded pieces of ply, at 110/60 TPI each.

 Another evolution focused on the all important goal of not-stacking-it, is 'Lazer Grip'.
 Where in the past the tread pattern was CNC-ed into the tyre, it's now laser printed onto the shoulder, and Continental says that this offers improved cornering.

 Tread pattern is considered by many as a sugar pill, designed to instill confidence whilst letting compound do the real work.
 However, Continental's research at its Korbach HQ still supports the approach.

 After a season of testing on UK roads in Surrey and Kent, I found the tyres rolled well.
 I could push into the corners with confidence even on wet and greasy days, though they were tougher than a thoroughbred race tyre.

 Of course, the GP 5000 is an 'all-round' tyre.
 You do have the benefit of the newly improved Vectran Breaker layer, the polymer which forms a multi-strand thread and acts as a blockade against foreign objects such as thorns, glass or flint.
 This is said to be improved by 20 per cent in the new GP 5000.